MDavidHernandezP/OnlineStoreWebScraperAPI/README.md

 - First, using a web browser to acces the localhost with the respective port, copy and paste this url in your web browser's search bar `http://localhost:8000`.

-- Second, using an API visualization or management tool, such as [Postman](https://www.postman.com/downloads/), or you can also use an extension for Visual Studio Code called `Thunder Client`, both works basically the same.
+- Second, using an API visualization or management tool, such as [Postman](https://www.postman.com/downloads/), or you can also use an extension for Visual Studio Code called [Thunder Client](https://www.thunderclient.com/), both works basically the same.
 In both tools, you will see a search bar with a HTTP Method beside, in the search bar copy and paste the localhost with the correct port like `http://localhost:8000`, then make sure that the HTTP Method is set in `GET`.

-## Specifics API Endpoints '/scrape' & '/manual/{product}'
+## Specifics API Endpoints /scrape and /manual/{product}

 Within the routes of the API there are two that can accomplish the task of scraping, '/manual/{product}' and '/scrape', the first works by just writing the desired product in the URL, but the second one works by passing it the product in a json by using a more specific request method of the API; so maybe it could not be clear how to use it, and here I'm showing how exactly must be used.